folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Everybody wanna be demon 'til they get chipped by a throwaway***
   -"euphoria"

-* In the context of "Watch the Party Die", Kendrick seems to be saying that rappers, influencers and members of the entertainment industry who "glorify scamming" will soon get "chipped" by the people who are carrying out Kendrick's execution orders.
+* In the context of "Watch the Party Die," Kendrick seems to be saying that rappers, influencers, and members of the entertainment industry who "glorify scamming" will soon get "chipped" by the people who are carrying out Kendrick's execution orders.

 {{< /details >}}